-This committee designed, planted, and will maintain the Four Corners Traffic Island at the intersection of Rte 119, Rte 225, and Sandy Pond Road, near the Shaw’s Marketplace.
+This committee plants and maintains the Four Corners Traffic Island at the intersection of RT 119, RT 225, and Sandy Pond Road, near the Shaw’s Marketplace.
+Members participate with watering, weeding, and dead-heading as needed.
 You can see photos, a plant list, and the garden plan at this link to Four Corners.

 The Virginia Thurston Healing Garden in Harvard is an educational non-profit organization dedicated to providing integrated cancer care through therapeutic services, educational programs, and a healing environment for all people with a cancer diagnosis.
 Groton Garden Club members are active in maintaining this garden throughout the year.
 See our Healing Garden webpage for more information.

 Hollis Street Traffic Island